RavageCS/Auto-Change-Random-Map/README.md

 # Auto_Change_Random_Map
-Changes server to a random map from list of maps when server has defined number of players on after a defined time.
+Changes server to a random map from list of maps when server has defined number of players after a defined time.
 By default server will change maps when there are 0 players on for 5 minutes.
 ## Cvars:
 1. sm_acrm_idle_time: Time limit to change map (Default: 5)